heyjoekim/SnowProj22/README.md

 cd SnowProj22
 chmod +x run_snowproj.sh
 ```
-After that the code should run without any errors
+After that the code should run without any errors.
+The following script will create a new conda environment called `snow` which will use all the versions of the python packages that this analysis used.
+It will also complete all of the analysis.
 ```
 source run_snowproj.sh <os> <uid> <password>
 ```